Hey, look, all you're doubting Thomas is out there.

 Some of them, as Gail said, were really intrigued by the possibility that Obama was something new and unseen and held a lot of promise.

-But my friend says to me, Rush, you warned them, much as we were justifiably furious at the McCain Rhinos who had taken over, you warned them there would be woeful consequences to electing Democrats.
+But my friend says to me, Rush, you warned them, much as we were justifiably furious at the McCain rhinos who had taken over, you warned them there would be woeful consequences to electing Democrats.

-I think the woman you talk to is a perfect example of somebody who has chosen to forget that she voted for Democrats, not to give Obama a chance, but in sheer exasperation over the GOP.
+I think the woman you talked to is a perfect example of somebody who has chosen to forget that she voted for Democrats, not to give Obama a chance, but in sheer exasperation over the GOP.

 But it's not like she wasn't warned, even if she now wants to say she was fooled by Obama.